ubports/docs.ubports.com/sdk/apps/qml/QtOrganizer/SortOrder.rst

 This property enumerates the ways in which the sort order interprets blanks when sorting organizer.

--  `SortOrder </sdk/apps/qml/QtOrganizer/SortOrder/>`__.BlanksFirst
+-  :ref:`SortOrder <sdk_qtorganizer_sortorder>`.BlanksFirst Considers blank
-   Considers blank values to evaluate to less than all other values in comparisons.
+   values to evaluate to less than all other values in comparisons.
--  `SortOrder </sdk/apps/qml/QtOrganizer/SortOrder/>`__.BlanksLast
+-  :ref:`SortOrder <sdk_qtorganizer_sortorder>`.BlanksLast Considers blank
-   Considers blank values to evaluate to greater than all other values in comparisons.
+   values to evaluate to greater than all other values in comparisons.

 |

+.. _sdk_qtorganizer_sortorder_caseSensitivity-prop:

 +--------------------------------------------------------------------------+
 |        \ caseSensitivity : enumeration                                   |